 A review by the training staff shall take place on the first day of appointment.
 Any applicant who, upon appointment, has visible tattoos/brandings when wearing the Department-issued long-sleeved uniform shirt, or whose ear lobes remain altered from the removal of ear plugs, shall be immediately released from the training site.
 Any applicant released from training for noncompliance with this policy will not be officially appointed and, therefore, will not be considered to have been employed by the Pennsylvania State Police.

-Any applicant released from training for noncompliance with this policy will be provided with a maximum twelve-month period in which to have the tattoo removed or ear repaired.
+Any applicant released from training for noncompliance with this policy will be provided with a maximum eighteen-month period in which to have the tattoo removed or ear repaired.
 Applicants will then be offered appointment to the next available Cadet class.

 Should the tattoo remain visible, or the ear not be repaired, the applicant will be disqualified and, again, will not have been considered to have been employed by the Pennsylvania State Police.
 In order to receive consideration for employment in the future, the applicant must reapply to participate in the qualifying examination process.